ALERT training focuses on developing each individual in three main areas.

-The first area is personal development.
-The teaching, training and counseling are designed to ensure that ALERT men are anchored in Christ, are in the process of developing a Christian service attitude, are improving in character development, are learning team work, and are developing the ability to endure hardship.
+The first is that of personal development.
+Our teaching, training and counseling are all designed to ensure that ALERT men are anchored in Christ, are fostering in themselves a Christian service attitude, are improving in character development, are learning teamwork, and are developing the ability to endure hardship.

 Second, every ALERT man is trained to respond to a wide variety of crisis situations across the United States and around the world, with competence, readiness, and a high degree of skill.

-And finally, preparing men for their future responsibilities as citizens, husbands, fathers, and leaders in their churches and communities.
+Finally, ALERT’s desire is to prepare men for future responsibilities as citizens, husbands, fathers, and leaders in their churches and communities.

-Each of the three phases of training offered at ALERT focuses on addressing these areas.
-A man’s time at ALERT starts when he enters our nine-week Basic Training.
-Following this first phase, he receives ten weeks of Emergency Response Training where crisis service skills are learned and practiced for ten weeks in Emergency Response Training.
+Each phase of training offered at ALERT addresses these areas, beginning with nine weeks of Basic Training.
+Following Basic, crisis service skills are learned and practiced for ten weeks in Emergency Response Training.
 The final phase of training is primarily dedicated to developing a vocational skill, determined by each man’s individual calling.
-Interwoven into all three phases are service projects, emergency responses, and disaster deployments where the men have an opportunity to put their training into practice.
+Interwoven into all three phases are service projects, emergency responses, and disaster deployments where the men are given opportunities to put into practice what they’ve learned.